Jackie Blue (song)

 "Jackie Blue" is a track recorded by the Ozark Mountain Daredevils for their second album It'll Shine When It Shines released in 1974.
-Released as a single in February 1975 – subsequent to the album's unsuccessful lead single "Look Away" – "Jackie Blue" became the band's second Top 40 hit – their 1974 debut single "If You Wanna Get to Heaven" having reached #25.
+It was written by band members Larry Lee and Steve Cash with lead vocals by Lee.
+Released as a single in February 1975, "Jackie Blue" became the band's second top 40 hit (following "If You Wanna Get to Heaven").

 Background

 Ozark Mountain Daredevils drummer Larry Lee wrote "Jackie Blue."
-Lee was inspired by a male drug dealer and bartender whom he'd once known.
+Lee was inspired by a male drug dealer and bartender whom he had once known.
 He later remarked he never saw him during the day.
 The song first appeared in embryonic form at Nixa Trout Farm, where the Daredevils conceived and rehearsed the songs for their album It'll Shine When It Shines in the final months of 1973.
 Daredevil Mike Granda would recall Lee previewing the song for the band as "Ooh, ooh, ooh, ooh Jackie Blue/ He was dada, and dada doo/ He did this, he did that/ He went here, he went there/ Blah, blab, blab Ooh ooh Jackie" and despite its obviously rough-form lyrics the song was deemed catchy enough to be performed "as is" at the live shows that the Daredevils played prior to recording the bulk of their next album in the barn at Ruedi Valley Ranch near Bolivar (Missouri) in the summer of 1974.

 Even in rough form, Lee's song greatly impressed producer Glyn Johns that he ensured it make the final cut for album inclusion.
 The Daredevils had completed rough tracks for all of the album's potential cuts when they left Missouri for Los Angeles to mix the favored tracks at Sunset Sound.
 The exception was "Jackie Blue," which had only been recorded as an instrumental.
 At Sunset Sound, after Johns overdubbed the studio's grand piano on the one Lee played at the ranch, Lee sang Johns the male-focused lyrics.
 Johns protested, as Lee would recall: "No, no, no, mate.
 Jackie Blue has to be a girl."
 Johns then had Lee and fellow band member Steve Cash step out to "regender" the lyrics (Steve Cash quote): "We started over with some of [Lee's] lyrics, switched them around, and I wrote a couple of verses."
 (Larry Lee quote:)"We just knocked some new lyrics out in about thirty minutes.
 [From] some drugged-out guy, we changed Jackie into a reclusive girl."